jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   the values change

-* I change the `return statement` to show the input parameter because I want to see the relationship to the expectation of the test
+* I change the `return statement` to show the input argument because I want to see the relationship to the expectation of the test

   .. code-block:: python

-    def get_datetime(parameter):
+    def get_datetime(argument):
-        return parameter
+        return argument

   the terminal shows an :ref:`AssertionError`